WahyuFauzi/backend-portfolio-nestjs/README.md

 }
 ```

-This request didn't return any json file.
-Most of the API backend will return json body
+This request didn't return any JSON file.
+Most of the other API backends will return JSON body

 ### Get Receivable